khulnasoft-lab/gopkg/docs/index.md

-# Glide: Vendor Package Management for Go
+# Gopkg: Vendor Package Management for Go

-[Glide](https://gopkg.sh) is a package manager for [Go](https://golang.org) that is conceptually similar to package managers for other languages such as Cargo for Rust, NPM for Node.js, Pip for Python, Bundler for Ruby, and so forth.
+[Gopkg](https://gopkg.sh) is a package manager for [Go](https://golang.org) that is conceptually similar to package managers for other languages such as Cargo for Rust, NPM for Node.js, Pip for Python, Bundler for Ruby, and so forth.

-Glide provides the following functionality:
+Gopkg provides the following functionality:

 * Records dependency information in a `gopkg.yaml` file.
 This includes a name, version or version range, version control information for private repos or when the type cannot be detected, and more.
 * Tracks the specific revision each package is locked to in a `gopkg.lock` file.
 This enables reproducibly fetching the dependency tree.